shilpirana922/steelEye-assignment/SRE-Assessment.md

 # Technical Test

-This task should demonstrate Infrastructure engineering skills, using all of the below:
+This task should demonstrate SRE skills, using all of the below:

 - AWS services
 - Infra as a Code(IAC) tools such as AWS Cloud Formation,Terraform etc.,